xyxj1024/xyxj1024.github.io/_posts/2022-11-20-debt-overhang-1.md

 where $s_{b}$ is the "breakeven" state such that $V(s_{b}) = I + P$. $V_{D}$ has an upper bound less than $V$, which is, in turn, less than $V = \int_{s_{a}}^{\infty} q(s) [V(s) - I]\,\mathrm{d}s$ without debt financing.
 Therefore, $V$ is a monotonically decreasing function of $P$.
 Optimal level of $V$ is reached when $P = V_{D} = 0$.
 In the case of $V(s) < P$, the gap between $V_{D}$ and $V(s)$ at $t = 1$ is often termed "**debt overhang**{: style="color: red"}".
 This debt-overhang effect, first analyzed by Myers (1977)[^2], characterizes the situation when a firm's debt burden grows so large that default risk becomes high, distorting the shareholders' incentives to invest.
 Even profitable investment projects might be declined because much of the benefit from these projects accrues to creditors rather than shareholders.
 A feasible investment must have a net present value (NPV) greater than the debt overhang.

-This is the first post of a series about the debt-overhang effect, which, I believe, poses fundamental threat to our modern economy.
+This is the first post of a series about the debt-overhang effect, which, I believe, poses fundamental challenge to our modern economy.
 Classic academic literature from intellectual fields such as corporate finance, financial economics, and macroeconomics, etc. will be revisited and discussed.
 In subsequent sections of this post, I would like to summarize some advanced mathematics required to understand the literature and take a brief look at the principal-agent problem associated with debt overhang.

 ## Table of Contents
 {:.no_toc}